Christian Konrad Sprengel

 Christian Konrad Sprengel (22 September 1750 – 7 April 1816) was a German naturalist, theologist, and teacher.
 He is most famous for his research on plant sexuality.
-Sprengel was the first to recognize that the function of flowers was to attract insects, and that nature favoured cross-pollination.
+Sprengel was the first to recognize that the function of flowers was to attract insects, and that nature favored cross-pollination.
 Along with the work of Joseph Gottlieb Kölreuter he set the foundations for the modern study of floral biology and anthecology, but his work was not widely recognized until Charles Darwin examined and confirmed several of his observations almost 50 years later; see Fertilisation of Orchids (1862).

 Life

 Sprengel was born in Brandenburg an der Havel in the Margraviate of Brandenburg.
 He was the 15th and the last son of a preacher Ernst Victor Sprengel and his second wife Dorothea Gnadenreich Schaeffer (died 1778).
-Ernst Victor's father had been an organist and he himself was a choir-master, teacher and later archdeacon.
-Christian Konrad was expected to continue the traditional profession and he studied theology in Halle.
+Ernst Victor's father had been an organist and he himself was a choirmaster, teacher and later archdeacon.
+Christian Konrad was expected to continue the traditional profession, and he studied theology in Halle.
 In 1774, in Berlin, he became a teacher and in 1780 moved to Spandau to head the Great Lutheran Town School.
 His interest in plants began around the age of 30 when he was advised by his surgeon to spend time outdoors for the health of his eyes.
-(The surgeon was Ernst Ludwig Heim, an amateur mycologist and botanist who also influenced Alexander von Humboldt.)
+The surgeon was Ernst Ludwig Heim, an amateur mycologist and botanist who also influenced Alexander von Humboldt.